 - When and where does the Writers’ Guild meet?

 Wednesdays from 2 – 4 p.m., currently via Zoom.
-See the schedule of upcoming meetings for fall 2020.
+See the schedule of upcoming meetings.

 - Is the focus on creative writing or non-fiction?